gphat/bullfinch/docs/GUIDE.md

 from repeatedly banging on kestrel, instead politely waiting for `timeout` milliseconds to see if anything is ready for work in the queue.

+This timeout is also used for "set" operations.
+If your network is crappy or or the item you are putting into kestrel is large you may need to watch this setting, as timeouts can cause bullfinch to partially handle a result, then abort and start it again.

 ## Optional Options ##

 ### options ###